-A public-sector trading firm with substantial cash as their only assets, SPACs focus on a singular idea of purchasing another company, and make more profits.
+A public-sector trading firm with substantial cash as their only asset, SPACs focus on the singular idea of purchasing another company and making more profits.

 While SPACs have a specific target of raising capital through Initial Public Offerings (IPOs), they have created quite an impact in commercial real estate.

 In this article, we shall be highlighting the emergence and importance of SPACs in the commercial real estate market.

 How do SPACs work?

 A SPAC is formed solely for raising capital through a traditional IPO and acquiring an existing company.